 The impact of Crossrail on the UK economy and employment has shown that businesses from right around the UK benefitted from work connected to Europe’s largest construction project.

 - 96% of contracts have been awarded to companies based within the UK

 - Crossrail is generating enough work to support the equivalent of 55,000 full time jobs throughout the project and its supply chain

-- 62 per cent of suppliers are currently based outside London
+- 62% of suppliers are currently based outside London

-- 62 per cent of Tier 1 suppliers are small and medium-sized enterprises (SMEs)
+- 62% of Tier 1 suppliers are small and medium-sized enterprises (SMEs)

-- 72 per cent of Tier 2 suppliers are small and medium-sized enterprises (SMEs)
+- 72% of Tier 2 suppliers are small and medium-sized enterprises (SMEs)

 We maintained a supply chain map that was used to monitor the overall distribution of work across the programme.
 This follows best practice from the London 2012 Olympics.

 By mapping the geographic distribution of contracts we could demonstrate clearly the economic impact that the Crossrail programme has had on UK business.